ijoshsmith/iOS-Workflow/README.md

 A lightweight workflow component for iOS applications.
 This code is made available under the MIT license.
+All of the files that you should add to your project are in the Workflow subdirectory, and are prefixed with <b>JAS</b>.

 Why use a workflow?
 ===================